CaptainCrowbar/prion-lib/rs-core/io.md

 Error handling functions.
 The `error()` function returns any pending error status; `check()` throws `std::system_error` if an error is set.
 An optional argument can be added to `check()` to supply additional information for the exception's error message, such as a file name.
-Once an error happens, the error status remains set until `clear_error()` is called, although the actual error code may be changed if a subsequent operation generates a different error.
+The error status set by an I/O operation is retained only until the next I/O operation, which may change the error status or clear it, or `clear_error()` is called.

 * `Irange<line_iterator> IO::`**`lines`**`()`